Phase 2: Evaluating Hash Functions

 Interpreting the Results

 The avalanche test tells you the result of the question, “If we hash a string of a specific length and then change just one bit at random, how different is the new hash value from the original hash value (in terms of the average number of bits in the 64-bit number that change)?”
-Ideally, half the bits should change, and you can see that std::hash
+Ideally, half the bits should change, and you can see that

-does a good job of meeting that goal.
+std::hashdoes a good job of meeting that goal.

 Choose and Explain

-Briefly document the rationale for your choice of hash function as a block comment in stringhash.cpp
+Briefly document the rationale for your choice of hash function as a block comment in stringhash.cpp.
+There is a TODO placeholder in the spot where your explanation should go.

 Note that there is no “best” hash function!
 Hash functions all exist in a space of trade-offs.
 So there isn't a “correct” answer to this question, but your rationale should discuss the trade-offs that you are making with your selection.
-We are looking for sensible reasoning and thoughtful comparison, not for some objectively correct response.
+We are looking for sensible reasoning and thoughtful comparisons, not for some objectively correct response.

 Helpful Hints